The Rosary Hour Podcast Newsletter | Porto, Portugal

 St. Martín De Porres sang to the Queen of Saints with Miraculous Fervor.
 Learn two melodies by ear for the "Salve Regina".
 Download: Plain song / text screenshots from Father Weinmann's "Vesperbuch".

-On the Memorial of this great Saint & advocate of the Holy Rosary (as well as this Marian Antiphon), readers may commit to memory the Solemn / Simple Tones & lyrics of the Salve Regina w/ YouTube.
+On the Memorial of this great Saint & advocate of the Holy Rosary (as well as this Marian Antiphon), readers can commit to memory the Solemn / Simple Tones & lyrics of the Salve Regina w/ YouTube.

 ETERNAL WISDOM